 Candidates who want a Completion Grant and believe they will submit their dissertation within the time limits, must notify their department (represented by the Research Consultant or Head of Department) in writing at least 6 months in advance of the expected date of submission.

-Recipients of the Completion Grant should complete as much as possible of the pedagogical training course held by LINK: Teaching and Learning in Higher Education - preferably the entire course.
+Recipients of the Completion Grant can sign up for the pedagogical training course held by LINK: Teaching and Learning in Higher Education.
+The receiver of the completion grant might not be able to complete the entire course.
 LINK's course starts at the beginning of each semester.
 The entire basic training is stipulated to 200 hours of work, consisting of smaller modules.

 The Candidates must plan the completion of the pedagogical training well in advance of submitting their dissertation.
 For further information and to sign up, see LINK's website.